GenieTim/genieblog.ch/source/_posts_en/2021/2021-09-07-more-pipefy-enhancing-posts.md

 translations:
   en: more-pipefy-enhancing-posts
   de: weitere-pipefy-enhancing-posts

----

-As known from other posts, I use [Pipefy](https://app.pipefy.com/) for one of my clients workflows.
+---As known from other posts, I use [Pipefy](https://app.pipefy.com/) for one of my clients workflows.
 Pipefy is a [powerful no-code tool](https://www.g2.com/products/pipefy/reviews/pipefy-review-4774554), that enables the client to easily have an overview over his processes, projects and clients.

 Unfortunately, as is the case with all these tools, there are limitations.
 Thanks to Pipefy's GraphQL API and the custom apps, it is possibly to mitigate these limitations somewhat.
 In the [Pipefy Community](https://community.pipefy.com/), these workarounds can be shared with one another.